the-ephus/p2p-port-forward/README.md

     VPN port mapped successfully: 54321 to 6881
     ```

-4. Within 5 minutes, your torrent client should acknowledged a fully connected client.
+4. Within 5 minutes, your torrent client should acknowledge a fully connected client.
 For example, qBittorrent will show an orange flame at the bottom for a firewalled connection.
 This should change to a green globe after the script runs successfully and the client updates.